Last updated: 1 May 2026

 Questions for a supplier

-You should prepare resources offering guidance on how to interpret answers to each of these questions.
+You should prepare resources offering guidance on how to interpret answers to each of the questions below.

 - Have you tested it to an approved standard (which standard was it) and have you documented your testing?